 - talking to someone you feel you can trust – your partner, a family member or a friend

-- getting help if you have any concerns about your feelings
+- seeking professional help if you have any concerns about your feelings

-Talk to your GP if you have worries about not being able to stop alcohol or drug use.
+Talk to your GP if you are worried about not being able to stop alcohol or drug use.
 They will be able to refer you to specialist services.
-As well as the NHS, there are a number of charities and support groups across the UK that can support you.
+There are several charities and support groups across the UK that can support you (see below).

 Support from family and friends

-Having a support network of people close to you who you trust and can talk to before you become pregnant will be very helpful during pregnancy and afterwards when you have a small baby to look after.
+Having a support network of people close to you who you trust and can talk to before you get pregnant will be very helpful during pregnancy and after.
 It will also help you keep stress levels down.

-If you are having specific fertility issues Fertility Network UK has an online forum and fertility support groups where you can find other people who are going through the same things as you.
+If you are having specific fertility issues Fertility Network UK and Fertility Friends have online forums and fertility support groups where you can find other people who are going through the same things as you.

 Your relationship with your partner

 Planning a family with your partner can be a very exciting time.
-For some, trying to conceive can even improve your relationship.
+For some, trying to get pregnant can even improve your relationship.

-For others, trying to conceive can cause some stress and sex may become routine or even feel like a chore.
+For others, trying to get pregnant can cause some stress.
+If you are in a heterosexual relationship and trying to get pregnant by having sex, it may begin to feel like a chore.
 This can cause problems between partners, and in some cases may make you unsure about starting a family.

-It’s important for you and your partner to try to keep sex enjoyable by focusing on each other and your relationship, rather than worrying about conceiving.
+It’s important for you and your partner to try to keep sex enjoyable by focusing on each other and your relationship, rather than worrying about getting pregnant.
 Try to also spend time together doing other things that are important to you as a couple.

-If you or your partner is feeling worried about conceiving, try to give each other time to talk about it.
+If you or your partner is feeling worried about pregnancy, try to give each other time to talk about it.